AdobeDocs/experience-manager-65.en/help/sites-administering/gdpr-compliance-sites.md

 >[!IMPORTANT]
 >
->GDPR is used as an example in the sections below, but the details covered are applicable to all data protection and privacy regulations; such as GDPR, CCPA and so on.
+>GDPR is used as an example in the sections below, but the details covered are applicable to all data protection and privacy regulations; such as GDPR, CCPA, and so on.

 The European Union's General Data Protection Regulation on data privacy rights takes effect as of May 2018.